 – Specificity (93%)*

-Our patent pending Oncobiota™ platform reveals the cancer-related microbiome with unparalleled specificity and sensitivity.
+Our patent-pending Oncobiota™ platform is designed to reveal cancer-related microbiome signatures [or biomarkers] with high specificity and sensitivity.*

-Our minimally invasive and precise microbiome-driven liquid biopsy™ method can detect cancer even in its earliest stages, unlike tests that only focus on the human genome, epigenome, or cancer mutations, which rely on the size of a tumor to be large enough to generate enough circulating biomarkers.
-Micronoma’s patent pending method, analyzing a multitude of circulating microbial markers linked to the tumor tissue as well as the host response to the cancer, seems to have an advantage in early stage.
+Our minimally invasive and high-precision microbiome-driven liquid biopsy™ method is designed to help detect cancer even in its earliest stages.
+Micronoma’s patent-pending method, analyzing a multitude of circulating microbial markers linked to the tumor tissue as well as the host response to the cancer, has the potential to provide an advantage in early-stage cancer detection.

-Oncobiota™ can be applied to many cancer types.
-Starting with lung cancer, which has the highest need for early detection and with one of the highest incidence and mortality rates, we can make a big difference in the lives of the many patients affected each year.
-In addition, current standard of care for lung cancer detection (low dose CT scan) is plagued with a very high rate of false positives (95%+), leading to unnecessary lung tissue biopsies.
-With a lower rate of false positives, the Micronoma platform has the opportunity to significantly reduce the risk and cost of lung cancer diagnosis.
+We are developing Oncobiota™ so it can be applied to many cancer types.
+Starting with lung cancer, which has a need for early detection and with one of the highest incidences and mortality rates, we can make a big difference in the lives of the many patients affected each year.
+In addition, current standard of care for lung cancer detection (low dose CT scan) is plagued with a high rate of false positives (94.5%), leading to unnecessary lung tissue biopsies.* With a lower rate of false positives, we believe the Micronoma platform has the opportunity to significantly reduce the risk and cost of lung cancer diagnosis.

-A liquid biopsy is a test done on a sample of blood to look for a methylation or fragmentation profile and/or within circulating tumor cells (CTC) and/or DNA that is shed from the tumor.
+A genetic sequencing-based liquid biopsy usually refers to a test done on a sample of blood to look for one or more genetic biomarker(s) associated with a cancer, such as methylation or fragmentation profile of genetic materials isolated from circulating tumor cells (CTC) and/or cell-free DNA that is shed from the tumor.

-At Micronoma, we focus on the circulating microbial nucleic acid signatures present from the tumor and the body’s response to the developing tumor.
-Importantly, these signals are not dependent on tumor size, enabling our proprietary platform to detect cancer at an earlier stage of development.
+At Micronoma, we focus on the circulating microbial nucleic acid signatures, or microbiome biomarkers, that are associated with the tumor and the body’s response to the developing tumor.
+Importantly, and based on published data, these microbial signals do not seem to be dependent on tumor size, potentially enabling our proprietary platform to detect cancer at an earlier stage of cancer development.